i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-protocol/src/docs/example/initiator-example.md

 ### Creating a transport

-The first thing we have to do is to initialize a transport object.
-These objects define how does the protocol send the messages to the other agent.
+The first thing we have to do is to initialize the initiator's transport object.
+The `transport` object defines how messages are exchanged between the two peers of the protocol, namely the initiator (a JS app) and the wallet.

-In this case we have to use an initiator transport, because we are the initiator agent.
-We also have to use an HTTP transport as it is the protocol we are using to send the messages.
+Put the i3M-Wallet in pairing mode, it will show a PIN.
+The initiators' `transport` object should be initialized with that PIN.
+Therefore, it requires a `getConnectionString` function that resolves to the user-provided PIN.

+In Node.js we could use the command line to retrieve the PIN, while in a browser

 As previously seen in the general flow of the protocol, the initiator needs the PIN.
 Transports should be initialized with the `getConnectionString(): Promise<string>` callback function.
 This function is called when the protocol is executed.
 As we are using a Node.js application, we will get the PIN reading the `stdin` stream.
 The code will look like: